Jocelyn Benson: Tenure

 In April 2021, Benson announced that Michigan residents who visit secretary of state offices would always need an appointment.
 That same year, she said 60% of transactions were being done virtually.
 Despite criticisms calling for the reintroduction of walk-in services, Benson defended retaining the system even after the COVID-19 pandemic, saying the appointment only system is "not perfect" but is better than residents having to potentially wait hours in line.
 In 2022, Benson was named as one of five recipients of the John F. Kennedy Profile in Courage Award.
 In September 2022, the Election Integrity Force and others sued Benson and Michigan's governor, Gretchen Whitmer, in a bid to decertify the 2020 election.
 On January 6, 2023, Benson was awarded the Presidential Citizens Medal by President Joe Biden.

 In July 2023, she confirmed that federal prosecutors interviewed her for "several hours" in March as part of the ongoing criminal probe into efforts to overturn the 2020 election.
 While not divulging specific details, Benson highlighted the investigators' focus on the impact on election workers' lives of misinformation about their work and threats of violence against them.
 In October 2023, a 60-year-old man from Detroit was sentenced to 15 months of probation after threatening to kill Benson and Michigan Governor Gretchen Whitmer.

 In a 2023 opinion piece for The Washington Post, Benson argued that secretaries of state, including herself, shouldn't unilaterally decide Trump's eligibility to serve as President under the 14th Amendment of the U.S. Constitution, and emphasized that the courts, particularly the Supreme Court, are the appropriate forums for such determinations.
 In November 2023, Trump's legal team sued to prevent Benson from excluding him in Michigan's 2024 elections.
 The lawsuit sought an injunction against barring him from the ballot.
 The dispute traces back to a Free Speech for People lawsuit, asserting that Trump's Capitol riot involvement violates Section 3 of the 14th Amendment.

 In advance of the 2024 presidential election, Benson, along with other Democrats, participated in the Democracy Playbook, a set of recommendations by the NewDEAL Forum to improve the election system.
 Benson supports stricter penalties against those who harass election workers and increased funding for election administration.
 Benson was viewed as a potential contender for the 2024 U.S. Senate race in Michigan to succeed retiring Senator Debbie Stabenow.
 In March 2023, Benson announced that she would not enter the race.

+2026 gubernatorial campaign

 In January 2025, on the anniversary of the U.S. Supreme Court's Roe v.
 Wade decision, she announced her candidacy for Michigan governor in the 2026 race to succeed incumbent Democratic governor Gretchen Whitmer, who is term-limited and ineligible to run again.
+Her campaign was endorsed by United Auto Workers in June 2026, alongside Abdul El-Sayed's campaign in the 2026 U.S. Senate election.